Span (engineering)

-In engineering, span is the distance between two intermediate supports for a structure, e.g. a beam or a bridge.
+In engineering, span is the distance between two adjacent structural supports (e.g., two piers) of a structural member (e.g., a beam).
+Span is measured in the horizontal direction either between the faces of the supports (clear span) or between the centers of the bearing surfaces (effective span).
+For a bridge, the total span is the distance between the faces of the abutments:

 A span can be closed by a solid beam or by a rope.
 The first kind is used for bridges, the second one for power lines, overhead telecommunication lines, some type of antennas or for aerial tramways.

 Span is a significant factor in finding the strength and size of a beam as it determines the maximum bending moment and deflection.
 The maximum bending moment $M_{max}$ and deflection $\delta_{max}$in the pictured beam is found using: